gobridge/gopherbot/README.md

 | `HEROKU_APP_NAME`               | The human-readable name of the application.
 This is used for Redis key generation, and must be set.                                                     |
 | `HEROKU_DYNO_ID`                | The UUID Heroku gives each Dyno (worker process).
 This is used for Redis key generation, and must be set.                                               |
 | `HEROKU_SLUG_COMMIT`            | The commit of the code running.
 This is used in logging, and should be set.                                                                             |

+## Deployment
+The bot is currently running under the GoBridge Heroku organization, and merges to master are automatically deployed to the staging version (`@glenda`**.
+If a merge to master seems to have deployed okay automatically, you need to go into the Heroku UI and and promote each running app to production.

+**Please Note:** Because Bill had requested our repo be a monorepo, our Heroku deployment configuration is an operational landmine.
+When clicking the "Promote to Production" button, you need to deselect the unrelated apps so that you don't accidentally promote the wrong build to production.
+For example, if you're promoting the gateway component you need to make sure not to promote it to the bgtasks or consumer apps.
+This will break the bot, and require some manual action to fix the production deployment.